amrlabib/javascript-essentials/objects.md

 	}
 }

-var person1 = new Person("Amr" , "Labib" , "Software Engineer");
+//create an instance of Person class using new keyword with its constructor function var person1 = new Person("Amr" , "Labib" , "Software Engineer");
 var person2 = new Person("John" , "Adam" , "Doctor");